chiragsanghvi/JavascriptSDK/README.md

 Every `ArticleCollection` has a method called `createNewArticle` that initializes an empty entity (aka article) and returns it.
 Thus, `player` is an empty, initialized entity.

-The player object is an instance of `Appactive.Article`.
+The player object is an instance of `Appacitive.Article`.
 An `Appacitive.Article` is a class which encapsulates the data (the actual entity or the article) and methods that provide ways to update it, delete it etc. To see the raw entity that is stored within the `Appacitive.Article`, fire `player.getArticle()`.

 **Note**:  You can also instantiate an article object without using `ArticleCollection`.
 Doing so will return you `Appacitive.Article` object, on which you can perform all CRUD operations.
 ```javascript